 This recipe is based on Terry Hope Romero’s It’s Easy Being Green Curry.
-It's not always that I can recreate our favorite restaurant dishes at home, but, for my husband and me, this is as good.
+I can't always recreate our favorite restaurant dishes at home, but I did it this time.
 We often make some spring rolls for dipping in sweet chili sauce to go with the curry (see my adaptation notes on Alton Brown's Vegetarian Dumpling recipe).
 The kaffir lime leaves, Thai basil, and Thai thin soy sauce do make a difference in the flavor, so it's worth the effort to find them at a specialty Asian grocery store.
 You can make your own curry paste (see the recipe for green curry paste at the link above to Terry Romero's site) or buy your paste.
 I like Maesri brand of pastes (they are vegan).

 Prep: Spoon a few tablespoons of coconut cream from the top of the can of coconut milk into a Dutch oven or large skillet.

 - One 14 ounce can coconut milk, regular